We’d Love to Meet You

 In order to tailor our services to the uniqueness of the people we serve, we developed a system called the Recovery Marker Inventory that clinicians use to track individual consumer’s progress in treatment according to eight critical areas.
 Consumers are also given the chance to evaluate their own status by answering a set of questions that gauge their perception of their own recovery.

-The Recovery Marker Inventory is used to match people’s needs with the appropriate level of service.
+The Recovery Needs Level is used to match people’s needs with the appropriate level of service.
 Assessments are done every three months to track consumers’ progress and identify the right treatment and support that will lead to their recovery.

 By using these groundbreaking measures to track how people are doing, we have been able to increase our intensive services capacity by 25 percent as more consumers graduated to less intensive levels of treatment, opening slots for new people with critical needs.
 Increasing admission to intensive treatment services met a huge community need and didn’t cost any more money.